jinwen-yang/jinweny.github.io/_pages/about.md

 About me
 ====
-I am a Ph.D. student in the [Department of Statistics](https://stat.uchicago.edu/) at the University of Chicago.
+I am a Ph.D. student in the [Department of Statistics](https://stat.uchicago.edu/) at University of Chicago.
 My advisor is [Haihao (Sean) Lu](https://faculty.chicagobooth.edu/haihao-lu).
 Previously, I obtained my B.S. in Mathematics and Applied Mathematics from Fudan University.